gar1t/groktest/examples/defaults.md

     >>> print("⤶")  # -blankline
     ⤶

-The token used to represent blank lines in outout can be modified when enabling the `blankline` option.
+The token used to represent blank lines in output can be modified when enabling the `blankline` option.

     >>> print("⤶\n\n⤶")  # +blankline=<BLANKLINE>